Toward a new Arctic Policy Framework

 Input from all interested parties will also be welcomed.

 Canada is an Arctic nation and it recognizes that the Arctic region requires shared leadership.
 As the federal government determines its priorities for the coming years, it will work closely with Arctic residents and governments to ensure their views and priorities are at the forefront of policy decisions affecting the future of the Canadian Arctic and Canada’s role in the circumpolar Arctic.
 The new federal policy framework will be developed to reorganize and reprioritize federal activities in the Arctic.
 The framework is intended to increase partnerships and collaboration between the federal government, Indigenous peoples and territorial and provincial governments.
+It is a long-term process that will not impact work, projects and programs currently underway in the Arctic and that a timeline for delivering a new Arctic Policy Framework will be confirmed in collaboration with partners.

 The framework will apply to: